trim21/webpack-userscript-template/readme.md

 **make sure you run `npm run dev` before these steps, otherwise the file path will be incorrect.**

 1. Allow Tampermonkey's access to local file URIs [tampermonkey/faq](https://tampermonkey.net/faq.php?ext=dhdg#Q204)
-2. open `webpack-userscript-template\dist\webpack-userscript-template.dev.user.js` in your Chrome.
+2. open `webpack-userscript-template/dist/webpack-userscript-template.dev.user.js` in your Chrome.
-3. Install thid template.
+3. Install it.

-this meta contains `// @require file://path/to/dist/webpack-userscript-template.prod.user.js`,
-it will run the code in `webpack-userscript-template.prod.user.js`, which take [src/js/index.js](./src/js/index.js) as entry point.
+this userscript's meta contains `// @require file://path/to/dist/webpack-userscript-template.prod.user.js`, it will run the code in `webpack-userscript-template.prod.user.js`, which take [src/js/index.js](./src/js/index.js) as entry point.

-so every times you edit your metadata, you'll have to install it again, because Tampermonkey don't read it from dist every times.
+every times you edit your metadata, you'll have to install it again, because Tampermonkey don't read it from dist every times.

 4. edit [src/index.js](./src/index.js) with es6, you can even import css or less files.
 You can use scss if you like.